 Whether you are an employee or an employer, job hopping has severe repercussions over the long term.
 That’s why it is vital for both businesses and employees to stay.
 Nowadays, it is very common for employees to move on after a year or two.

 Job hopping is popular for many reasons, most importantly salary.
 Employees tend to move quickly if they get better offers elsewhere.
-Other reasons job-hopping is popular is lack of recognition, unhealthy work-life balance, bad company culture and a loss of faith in a company’s goals and vision.
+Other reasons job-hopping is popular are lack of recognition, unhealthy work-life balance, bad company culture, and a loss of faith in a company’s goals and vision.

 - Limited Learning: On average, it takes an employee 12-16 months to fully learn their job.
 No matter what your role, you can’t be an expert in just a few months.
 If you are job-hopping regularly, you are likely to limit your learning.

 - Lack of Expertise: Limited learning leads to a lack of perceived expertise.
 Even if you have mastered your previous role, you won’t always get an option to showcase that.
 Your CV can be rejected before you even get an interview, with employers thinking you can’t handle the role.

 - Limits Growth: If employers think you don’t have the expertise, you are likely to find it hard to jump up the career ladder.
 Getting a more senior role becomes increasingly difficult, limiting your career prospects.

 - Weakens the Resume: If you’ve got a CV with 5-6 jobs on it in a very short time span, employers are less likely to hire you.
 Not only will you be seen as inexperienced, but also disloyal.

 - Job Security: Someone seen as not committed will be the first to go when there are layoffs.
 Regular job-hopping leads to poor job security, which isn’t good for your mental health.